 Sunday, 6 January 2013

-The Amitabh encounter
+The Amitabh Encounter

 "My father was among the first persons in Allahabad to go against the caste system that was prevailing at that time and is still prevalent in India.
 He married into a sikh family - my mother was a sikh.
 He often said that he would like his children and grandchildren to marry persons from different parts of our country.
 I married a bengali, my brother married a sindhi, my son married a tulu from south India and my daughter is married in a punjabi family."